 What Are Inpatient Addiction Treatment Programs?

-Inpatient drug rehab is an addiction treatment where individuals live at a facility 24/7 to receive structured, supervised care for their substance abuse.
-Upon entering an inpatient alcohol rehab facility in Arizona, individuals undergo a comprehensive assessment and receive a treatment plan documenting what care best fits their needs.
+Inpatient treatment for addiction is where individuals live at a facility 24/7 to receive structured, supervised care for their substance abuse.
+Upon entering an inpatient drug and alcohol rehab facility in Arizona, individuals undergo a comprehensive assessment and receive a treatment plan documenting what care best fits their needs.

 Benefits of 30-Day Inpatient Rehab for Addiction in Phoenix, Arizona

-Because inpatient rehab is a type of residential treatment, individuals can distance themselves from a complex home environment and other triggers that influence their substance use.
+Because inpatient drug treatment is a type of residential program, individuals can distance themselves from a complex home environment and other triggers that influence their substance use.
 Being in a setting free from external stressors and distractions can help you concentrate solely on recovery.
 Other potential benefits of inpatient treatment include the following:

 Your experience at an inpatient alcohol or drug treatment program will depend on the facility.
 Individuals typically remain at the facility full-time and attend structured therapy sessions, support groups and activities throughout the day.
 Meals and recreational activities are also provided at set times.
 Some rehab programs offer options for the duration of stay, such as short-term and long-term treatment, depending on the severity of an individual’s alcohol or drug addiction and mental health issues.